Stocks near record highs on trade hopes, dollar gains

 U.S. gold futures GCcv1 settled 0.5% lower at $1,453 per ounce, heading for its worst month in almost three years after a 3.5% drop.

-Reporting by Herbert Lash; Editing by Sonya Hepinstall
+Reporting by Herbert Lash; Editing by Sonya Hepinstall and David Gregorio